tliao5/ALDControl/README.md

     - "De-spaghettification" of various controllers for an easier modification process

 # Function and Class Overview
-    app.py – Main Program
+## app.py – Main Program
-Purpose:
+### Purpose:
     Runs the main program loop.
     Sets up logging using Python's logging module.
     Initializes all controllers and GUI panels.

-Structure:
+### Structure:
-outer_frame

-– Main container for the GUI.
-tk.PanedWindow()
-– Allows dynamic resizing of GUI panels.
+outer_frame – Main container for the GUI. tk.PanedWindow() – Allows dynamic resizing of GUI panels.
 Panels:
-top_pane
-– Contains the main power button. main_pane
+    top_pane– Contains the main power button.
-– Center content window.
+    main_pane – Center content window.
-horizontal_pane
-– Divides the center content window into left and right sections. bottom_pane
-– Contains the manual control panel and ALD run control panel.
+    horizontal_pane – Divides the center content window into left and right sections. bottom_pane – Contains the manual control panel and ALD run control panel.
 Closing Logic:
-Calls the
-close()
-function for each component to ensure all NI DAQ tasks and threads are properly terminated.
+    Calls the close() function for each component to ensure all NI DAQ tasks and threads are properly terminated.
 Controllers
 ald_controller.py – ALD Recipe Controller
 Purpose: